Pawtucket

 A... more

-PAWTUCKET – The Ocean State Center for Independent Living will be hosting a Lunch and Learn Workshop on Thursday, Jan.
-26, from noon to 2 p.m., at OSCIL’s Pawtucket office, 175 Main St.

-The Rhode Island Building Industry Scholarship Fund is now accepting applications.
-Any Rhode Island resident who is unable to provide full payment of tuition or other costs for courses related to the... more

-PAWTUCKET – The Pawtucket Public Library will offer beginner computer classes in Spanish on Wednesdays, from 2 to 4 p.m., and Saturdays, from 10 a.m. to noon and 2 to 4 p.m., beginning Jan.
-25.
+PAWTUCKET – The Pawtucket Public Library will offer a winter drop-in craft program on Saturday, Jan.
+28, from 11 a.m. to 12:30 p.m.

+Children and their families are invited to drop into the Caidin... more